For cannabis marketers, entrepreneurs and professionals.

 Understand Cannabis Marketing Laws in Your Jurisdiction

-The rules for cannabis marketing vary vastly across the United States.
+The rules for cannabis marketing very vastly vary vastly across the United States.
 In states with medical and recreational legalization, it is typical for there to be regulations about your target market, placement of your advertisements, and the content of your advertisements.
 Just like alcohol has regulations around marketing towards children, you cannot target marijuana marketing efforts to younger audiences.
 This translates to cartoon characters being generally avoided, ad placements in publications only for specific age brackets, and more.

 Advertising is allowed in states where marijuana is legal but since it is federally illegal, you can only place ads in states with legalized use.
 You’ll need to brush up on the laws for your specific state because they range from no paraphernalia being visible from a storefront (Connecticut) to no illustrations that appeal specifically to children (Washington).